 The Bible is our sourcebook, and we take it seriously, but not literally.
 We recognize that the books of the Bible were written in times and places very different from our own, but that they still have truths to speak to us in our lives today.

 Our congregation recognizes all people are uniquely loved and valued by God.
-We welcome diversity of race, abilities, sexual orientation, gender, age, religious backgrounds, marital status, and economic condition.
+We welcome diversity of race, abilities, sexual orientation, gender identity and expression, age, religious backgrounds, opinion, marital status, and economic condition.

 We baptize infants, children, youth, and adults.
 Through baptism, a person is joined with the universal church, the body of Christ.
 Water is sprinkled on the person as the sign and seal of our common discipleship.
 We recognize the validity of all baptisms, so there is no need for re-baptism.
 We baptize during worship because baptism includes the community’s promise to love, support, and care for the person being baptized.